mongodb/specifications/source/retryable-writes/retryable-writes.rst

   - a mongod response with any of the previously listed codes in the ``writeConcernError.code`` field.

 Drivers MUST NOT add a RetryableWriteError label based on the following:

   - any ``writeErrors[].code`` fields in a mongod or mongos response

   - the ``writeConcernError.code`` field in a mongos response

 The criteria for retryable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
 See `What do the additional error codes mean?`_ for the reasoning behind these additional errors.

-To understand why the driver should only add the RetryableWriteError label to an error when the retryWrites option is true on the MongoClient performing the operation, see `Why does the driver only add the RetryableWriteError label to errors that occur on a MongoClient with retryWrites set to true?`_

-Note: During a retryable write operation on a sharded cluster, mongos may retry the operation internally, in which case it will not add a RetryableWriteError label to any error that occurs after those internal retries to prevent excessive retrying.

-For more information about error labels, see the `Transactions specification`_.

-.. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling
-.. _Transactions specification: ../transactions/transactions.md#error-labels

 Generating Transaction IDs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~